krusha17/Jammin-Eats/docs/CORE_SYSTEM_VALIDATION_CHECKLIST.md

 # Jammin' Eats – Core System Validation Checklist

-**Status:** Tutorial system, DAL, and state machine are validated and working.
+**Status:** Tutorial system, DAL, state machine, and database schema are all validated and working.
+Test suite has been restored and all tests are now passing.
 Project is following professional game development practices with a "vertical slice" approach.
 Core mechanics are prioritized before asset integration.

 > Purpose: Provide a *mechanics-first* test plan that professional game studios use to validate core gameplay loops **before** art / audio polish.